truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

    {{< hint type=important >}}
    Multiple interfaces cannot be members of the same subnet.
    See [Multiple network interfaces on a single subnet](https://www.ixsystems.com/community/threads/multiple-network-interfaces-on-a-single-subnet.20204/) for more information.
-   If an error displays or the **Save** button does not work when setting the IP addresses on multiple interfaces, check the subnet and ensure the CIDR numbers differ.
+   If an error displays or the **Save** button is inactive when setting the IP addresses on multiple interfaces, check the subnet and ensure the CIDR numbers differ.
    {{< /hint >}}

    Click **Save**.